Allow ourselves to introduce...ourselves.

 Jared Adams

-Vocals, Guitar, Mandolin, Harmonica, Banjo, Cabasa Cameos
+Vocals, Guitar, Mandolin, Lap Steel, Harmonica, Banjo, Cabasa Cameos

 Jared's Bio